 Collective Worship changes due to Covid

-In September, each class has been able to participate in their own classroom.
-The normal pattern Collective Worship has been returned to with the help of video messages and pre-recorded PowerPoints from both staff and pupils.
-This has meant classes have been able to be more flexible to the time of the day their daily Collective Worship can take place.
+Collective Worship takes place class in the classroom on days when it is not their turn in the hall.
+This is delivered with the help of video messages and pre-recorded PowerPoints from both staff and pupils.
+Class based worship has meant there is more flexiblity with to the time of the day their daily Collective Worship can take place.
 Each class uses their Worship Leaders to help with the Bible Readings, the greeting and prayers.
 This has led to more discussion based activities and a chance to increase Biblical vocabulary and understanding.
 Children enjoy seeing their House Captains announce the house points, as well as still being able to take part in events and festivals.